-As we approach our 25th year, Jubilee’s impact on the community is visible.
-But with the average resident living 20 years less than their neighbors who live just north of the highway and with most families still struggling to make ends meet, our work is far from over.
+Over the past 25 years of working successfully to help revitalize a challenged community, Jubilee has earned the credibility and trust of residents and stakeholders.
+But with the average resident living an average of 22 years less years less than their neighbors who live just north of the highway and with most families still struggling to make ends meet, our work is far from over.

 Today, Jubilee continues to make measurable progress toward combatting our city’s most untrenchable inequities by providing services across five pillars of impact: Health, Housing, Education and Workforce, Opportunity, and Safety.
 What cannot be quantified, however, is the sense of hope and pride that our families have gained.

 Just imagine the potential waiting to be unlocked in Southeast Dallas.
 Your neighbors in Jubilee Park are fighting for equity in the face of incredible odds and the most difficult of circumstances.
-When you give to Jubilee this North Texas Giving Day, you are empowering our families to build a brighter future.
+When you give to Jubilee this North Texas Giving Day, you are empowering our families by supporting critical community needs tied to the Social Determinants of Health: Education, Opportunity, Health, Housing & Workforce, and Safety … to equip them to build a brighter future.
 Please consider joining us today to help us reach our goal of raising $100,000 to ignite change in Southeast Dallas.